“Benjamin shall ravin as a wolf; in the morning he shall devour the prey, and at night he shall divide the spoil.” – Genesis 49:27

 For first, goats are killed; then two noblemen’s sons are introduced and some are to stain their foreheads with a bloody knife, others to wipe off the stain directly, with wool steeped in milk, which they bring for that purpose.
 When it is wiped off, the young men are to laugh.
 After this they cut the goat’s skins in pieces, and run about all naked, except their middle, and lash with those thongs all they meet .
 The young women avoid not the stroke, as they think it assists conception and childbirth.
 Another thing that propels this feast is, for the Luperci to sacrifice a dog.

 The festival of the Lupercalia was held by the Luperci, who were the priests of Pan.
-The priests would run up and down the city streets naked, having only a girdle of the sacrificial victims skins round their waist, and thongs of the same in their hands as they would whip bystanders and especially married women that was alleged to make them prolific.
+The priests would run up and down the city streets naked, having only a girdle of the sacrificial victim’s skins around their waist, and thongs of the same in their hands as they would whip bystanders and especially married women that were alleged to make them prolific.

 These festivals were banned for several years and later the restoration of the Rites of the Lupercalia in Rome from Crete is mentioned among the works of Augustus Caesar.
 They were not abolished until the time of the rule of the Byzantine Emperor, Anastasius in 518 AD.